NVIDIA/vid2vid/README.md

 ## Citation

-If you find this useful for your research, please use the following.
+If you find this useful for your research, please cite the following paper.

 ```
 @article{wang2018vid2vid,